1979 Stanley Cup playoffs: Playoff bracket

+The four division winners earned a bye to the Quarterfinals, while the other eight teams competed first in the Preliminary Round.
+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Each series in the Preliminary Round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format.

 Preliminary round

 (1) Philadelphia Flyers vs. (8) Vancouver Canucks

 This was the first playoff series meeting between these two teams.

 (2) New York Rangers vs. (7) Los Angeles Kings

 This was the first playoff series meeting between these two teams.

 (3) Atlanta Flames vs. (6) Toronto Maple Leafs

 This was the first playoff series meeting between these two teams.

 (4) Buffalo Sabres vs. (5) Pittsburgh Penguins

 This was the first playoff series meeting between these two teams.

 Quarterfinals

 (1) New York Islanders vs. (8) Chicago Black Hawks

 This was the second playoff series meeting between these two teams.
 New York won the only previous meeting in a two-game sweep in the 1977 Preliminary Round.

 (2) Montreal Canadiens vs. (7) Toronto Maple Leafs

 This was the fifteenth playoff meeting between these two teams; with the teams splitting the fourteen previous series.
 They met in previous year's Stanley Cup Semifinals, which Montreal won in a four-game sweep.

 These teams did not meet again in the playoffs until 2021.